 What To Do if Your Refund Hasn’t Been Received

-If you filed electronically and received confirmation that it was received, you only need to do something other than respond to any questions for additional information.
+If you filed electronically and received confirmation that it was received, contacted the IRS.
 Check the IRS website’s Where’s My Refund? page if you filed on paper over six months ago.

 If the website can’t locate your return, you should resubmit an electronic tax return.
 The tax return should include an original signature and all documents submitted with the original return.
 Amended returns could take more than 20 weeks to process, but you should only file for a return once.
 After that, you should check the Where’s My Amended Return? for updated information.